Harmeet-Dhillon/MultithreadLibrary/README.md

 ## Overview ##
 This is an implementation of assignment 2 from cs149 to build understanding and compare different designs.
 While Part A is simple - threads work independently and we just count when do all the threads reach the other end of task .
 Then we put threads to rest.
-Spawn & Spin are written in Part B .
-Sleeping is in Part A.
+Spawn,Spin are implemented for PART A and asynchronous for PART B. Code is written in part_b folder only.

 ## PART B ##